 College students may be underestimating just how risky it is to drive after consuming products with cannabis.
 Research from the University of Massachusetts at Amherst provides plenty of cause for worry.

-Researchers asked 640 incoming college freshman to respond to survey questions and 338 agreed.
+Researchers asked 640 incoming college freshmen to respond to survey questions and 338 agreed.
 The students were asked about drug and alcohol use as well as whether they drove impaired.
 Just seven percent of the survey respondents admitted to driving under the influence of alcohol in the 30 days leading to the survey.
 By contrast, 44 percent of men and nine percent of women admitted that in the prior 30 days they had driven after consuming cannabis products.

 Students were also very likely to get into the car with someone who had used marijuana.
 In fact, 51 percent of men and 35 percent of women were passengers in the car with a stoned driver.